sagark/MARS-app/README.md

 mars-app
 ========

 The MARS MIPS Simulator/IDE packaged as an OSX app for easy installation/use.
+Packaging MARS as an app also gives it a more native feel (for example, menus are located in the menubar instead of in the MARS window).

 All actual development information can be found on the author's page here: http://courses.missouristate.edu/KenVollmar/MARS/index.htm

 Installation:
 -------------

 To install, run the following line in terminal.
 Once it completes, MARS.app will be located in /Applications.